Dora Chapman: SORA – Studio of Realist Art

-After the war Chapman and the Sydney artist James Cant co-founded the Studio of Realist Art (SORA) in Sydney; she became its secretary, gave drawing lessons and established a library at SORA's premises and organised and participated in SORA exhibitions.
-During this time her subjects were mainly semi-abstract landscapes, still-lifes and occasional portraits.
-She and Cant married in 1945.
+She was a founder with James Cant, Hal Missingham, Bernard Smith, Roderick Shaw and Roy Dalgarno of the Studio of Realist Art (SORA) in Sydney in 1946.
+She was the secretary from 1946 to 1949, gave drawing lessons and established a library at SORA's premises and organised and participated in exhibitions.
+During this time her subjects were mainly semi-abstract landscapes, still-life and occasional portraits.